ProvableHQ/welcome/documentation/leo/02_hello.md

 ├── program.json # Your program manifest
 ├── README.md # Your program description
 ├── build/
-├── inputs/
-│ ├── hello.in # Your program inputs
 └── src/
   └── main.leo # Your program file
 ```